 Laura joined Watsi on September 19th, 2018.
-Two years ago, Laura became the 4400th member to automatically support a new Watsi patient every month.
-Since then, 2,058 more people have become monthly donors!
-Laura's most recent donation supported Jackson, a playful boy from Tanzania, to fund hydrocephalus treatment.
+Four years ago, Laura joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Laura's most recent donation supported Anna, a 66-year-old woman from Malawi, to fund a thyroidectomy.